strozfriedberg/plistutils/README.md

 created the Bookmark parser (http://michaellynn.github.io/2015/10/24/apples-bookmarkdata-exposed/).

-Patrick Olsen wrote a blog post (http://sysforensics.org/2016/08/mac-alias-data-objects/) which spurred us to take a look at the Alias v3 structure and produce an accurate parser.
+Patrick Olsen wrote a blog post (http://sysforensics.org/2016/08/mac-alias-data-objects/) which spurred us to take a look at the Alias v3 structure and produce a fully functional parser.

-Wim Lewis and Alastair Houghton have written libraries for Perl and Python, respectively, which parse Alias version 2 structures, and Mr. Houghton's library also creates/parses Bookmark structures(https://github.com/al45tair/mac_alias).
+## Other Plist Utility Libraries

-We came across these repositories after the majority of the work was completed on Alias version 3 and Bookmark parsing.
+Alastair Houghton maintains a Python library which parses and creates Alias version 2 and Bookmark structures (https://github.com/al45tair/mac_alias).
+We came across the `mac_alias` repository after the majority of work was completed on Alias version 3 and Bookmark parsing.

 CCL Group publishes a binary plist parser which supports extracting NSKeyedArchive data when it contains common object types (https://github.com/cclgroupltd/ccl-bplist).